-When you pay in a cheque the 2-4-6 timescales help provide clarity on:
+When your cheque is cleared through the paper clearings 2-4-6 timescales help provide clarity on:

-- After two working days you start to receive interest on the value of the cheque.
+• After two working days you start to receive interest on the funds from the cheque.